It’s difficult to know where to start when writing about Florence (Firenze) and Fiesole.

 Getting back wasn’t so great.
 The bus was late and therefore completely packed.
 It took at least a half hour to get back to San Marco and we were sweaty and about to pass out by the time we got off.
 We walked to a little print shop and bought some prints then fought our way back to the Oltrarno and up the hill to Porta Romana.

 Sue got some gorgeous pictures of the town and the ruins.
-I’ll include the photos of the ruins in my Museums and Monuments post but below are her pictures of the town and the vistas.
+As mentioned above you can see pictures of the ruins in my Museums, monuments and interesting sights post but below are her pictures of the town and the vistas.

 In 2016 I talked my niece and sister into going to Fiesole our last full day in Firenze.
 I enjoyed it but it wasn’t a big hit with my niece.
 Here’s my journal entry: From there (the parking garage) we walked to San Marco.
-There was road work going on in the piazza and the guy @ the news stand said the bus stopped left of the piazza.
+There was road work going on in the piazza and the guy @ the news stand said the bus stopped on the street to the right of the piazza.
 R saw a sign saying 7-25 so we stood there for 15 minutes until I went and asked some women where the bus to Fiesole picked up.
 She pointed up the street and we tried 3 different buses before finding a #7.
 R didn’t seem to like Fiesole in general or the ruins.
-We spent maybe 40 minutes there then went to the restaurant (Terrazza 45) overlooking Florence and had a sandwich and beer.
+We spent maybe 40 minutes there then went to Blu Bar overlooking Florence and had a sandwich and beer.

 I think we were back in the city by 3:00 pm and it was brutally hot.
 We stopped to cool off with campari spritzes in Piazza della Republica which I told my niece was a prerequisite to becoming a native and I think it was her favorite part of the day.

-Still both my sis and niece took some great photos one of which I included in a photo book in part because it looked like an impressionist painting.
+Still both my sister and niece took some great photos one of which I included in a photo book in part because it reminded me of an impressionist painting.